COMPETITION SHOT AFTER DRIBBLE

 Competition shot after dribble for time or point objective.
 Each group’s shooting spot is defined by placing a cone (useful to ensure the shot is taken from the desired location).
 Players must dribble to the cone, stop for a moment, then dribble again.
 After shooting, they grab their rebound, pass to the next teammate, and go to the end of the line.

-COMPETITION SHOT AFTER DRIBBLE - STEP 2: 4 moves strategically to provide new passing lanes and open space
+Basketball drill competition shot after dribble, step 2: 4 moves strategically to provide new passing lanes and open space

 4 moves strategically to provide new passing lanes and open space.
 Point guard shifts to an optimal spot on the court to maximize offensive efficiency.